programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 df = pd.read_csv('thor_wwii.csv')
 ```
-We begin here by importing the Pandas library and the basic elements from Bokeh (i.e. `figure`, `output_file`, `show`, and `ColumnDataSource`).
-We also make two new imports: `Spectral5` is a pre-made five color pallette, one of Bokeh's many [pre-made color palettes](https://bokeh.pydata.org/en/latest/docs/reference/palettes.html) and `factor_cmap` is a helper method for mapping colors to bars in a bar-charts.
+First, we import the Pandas library and the basic elements from Bokeh (i.e. `figure`, `output_file`, `show`, and `ColumnDataSource`).
+We also make two new imports: `Spectral5` is a pre-made five color pallette, one of Bokeh's many [pre-made color palettes](https://bokeh.pydata.org/en/latest/docs/reference/palettes.html), and `factor_cmap` is a helper method for mapping colors to bars in a bar-charts.

 After the imports, we set our `output_file`  and load the thor_wwii.csv file into a `dataframe`.